Fair Column Subset Selection: Problem statement

-Here we argue that it may not be possible to do better than solving for the two groups separately, as claimed in Section \ref{sec: Intro}.
-In particular, any algorithm that attempts to solve CSS for more than one group, that is, to achieve errors smaller than $\|A\|_F^2$ and $\|B\|_F^2$ respectively, cannot achieve meaningful bounds on the relative-error with respect to both $\|A_k\|_F^2$ and $\|B_k\|_F^2$.
+\end{problem} Thus, we search for a subset of columns that minimizes the maximum error of either groups.
+Observe that when groups $A$ and $B$ are identical, \faircssminmax is equivalent to \css, which is known to be \np-hard~\citep{shitov2021column}[Theoreom~2.2].
+The hardness results extend to \faircssminmax.
+In line with preceding arguments, \faircssminmax is \np-hard for any number of groups. \begin{observation} \faircssminmax is \np-hard. \end{observation} {\bf Limitations.} We show that, in some scenarios it is not possible to do better than solving for two groups separately.
+In particular, any algorithm that attempts to solve \css for more than one group, \ie, to achieve errors smaller than $\|A\|_F^2$ and $\|B\|_F^2$ for $A$ and $B$, respectively, cannot achieve meaningful bounds on the relative-error with respect to both $\|(A)_k\|_F^2$ and $\|(B)_k\|_F^2$.
 Consider the following example: